DavidM-Fox/robin-hood-CLI/README.md

 # robin-hood-cli
-A command-line interface proof of concept written in Python for the Robinhood web app.
+A command-line interface (CLI) proof of concept written in Python for the Robinhood web app.
+The current functionality is limited but can easily be expanded upon.
+To use the CLI, the following libraries are required:

-This application requires the following libraries:
 * [click](https://github.com/pallets/click)
 * [robin_stocks](https://github.com/jmfernandes/robin_stocks)
 * [bcrypt](https://github.com/pyca/bcrypt)
 * [pandas](https://github.com/pandas-dev/pandas)
 * [numpy](https://github.com/numpy/numpy)

-Enter ```--help``` to view available commands along with their description.
+Starting off, enter ```--help``` to view the currently available commands along with their functional description.

 ```